Tehgonk/Week-2/Exercise 2/README.md

-# Exercise 1: Find Min and Max
+# Exercise 2: Sort Ascending and Descending
 ### Description
 Write a program that asks the user to input 4 numbers and displays the values in (a) ascending and (b) descending orders.
 <br/><br/>